Electrical operating permits: what are they and do I need one?

 Clients registered for our online services can apply for an operating permit online or can complete and submit the Electrical Operating Permit Application Form, available through technicalsafetybc.ca.
 Operating permits are renewed annually.

-Research has shown that an equipment operated under a permit is four times less likely to develop a hazardous situation.
+Research has shown that equipment operated under a permit is four times less likely to develop a hazardous situation.
 Check with your contractor or electrician to determine if your equipment or facility needs an annual operating permit.